Domingo Monterrosa

-José Domingo Monterrosa Barrios (4 August 1940 – 23 October 1984) was a military commander of the Armed Forces of El Salvador during the Salvadoran Civil War.
-He was killed in a helicopter crash when a bomb planted by the Farabundo Martí National Liberation Front (FMLN) in a radio transmitter detonated over Joateca.
+José Domingo Monterrosa Barrios (4 August 1940 – 23 October 1984) was a military commander of the Armed Forces of El Salvador during the Salvadoran Civil War, responsible for the El Mozote murders.
+He was killed in a helicopter crash when a bomb planted by the Farabundo Martí National Liberation Front in a radio transmitter detonated over Joateca.

 Early life

 José Domingo Monterrosa Barrios was born on 4 August 1940 in Berlín, Usulután, El Salvador.
 Monterrosa graduated from the Captain General Gerardo Barrios Military School in 1963 and attended the School of the Americas in 1966.

 Military career

 In 1969, Monterrosa participated in the Football War against Honduras.

-In 1980, he was assigned to become the leader of the Atlácatl Battalion, composed of who considered to be El Salvador's elite soldiers.
+In 1980, he was assigned to become the leader of the Atlácatl Battalion, comprising El Salvador's elite soldiers.
 The Atlácatl Battalion was held responsible for committing the El Mozote massacre in 1981.
-Monterrosa was allegedly seen arriving by helicopter by a local guide prior to the start of the massacre, as told by reporter Mark Danner; however, Danner also reported that Monterrosa had been contacted by a U.S. military advisor to share the outcome of the battle that had taken place in El Mozote.
+Monterrosa was allegedly seen arriving by helicopter by a local guide prior to the start of the massacre, as told by reporter Mark Danner.
+However, Danner also reported that Monterrosa had been contacted by a U.S. military advisor to share the outcome of the battle that had taken place in El Mozote, a village located north of Morazán.
 At that point, Monterrosa was in the Atlácatl's headquarters.
 According to Danner's story, after the conversation with the U.S. advisor, Monterrosa boarded a helicopter and headed to Morazán.
 The Washington Post reported in 2007 that Monterrosa had ordered the massacre.
-El Mozote was a tiny village located North of Morazán.

 Monterrosa was known to be obsessed with destroying the pro-rebel Radio Venceremos, which "specialized in ideological propaganda, acerbic commentary, and pointed ridicule of the government".
 Monterrosa was a supporter of President José Napoleón Duarte's efforts to hold peace talks in 1984, and his death seriously weakened them.